techdivision/import/README.md

 in a CSV import file, is available or not, depending on `debug mode` enabled or not.
-If the `debug mode` is **NOT** enabled, an exception will be thrown immediately, else each missing attribute option value will be written to the CSV file `missing-option-values.csv` that'll stored in the temporary import directory and optionally sent to the specified mail receipients.
+If the `debug mode` is **NOT** enabled, an exception will be thrown immediately, else each missing attribute option value will be written to the CSV file `missing-option-values.csv` that'll stored in the temporary import directory and optionally sent to the specified mail recipients.

 The configuration of the plugin can look like